danielbodnar/awesome-stars/README.md

 ## cpp

+- [manticoresoftware/manticoresearch](https://github.com/manticoresoftware/manticoresearch) - Easy to use open source fast database for search | Good alternative to Elasticsearch now | Drop-in replacement for E in the ELK soon
 - [compiler-explorer/compiler-explorer](https://github.com/compiler-explorer/compiler-explorer) - Run compilers interactively from your web browser and interact with the assembly
 - [faasm/faasm](https://github.com/faasm/faasm) - High-performance stateful serverless runtime based on WebAssembly
 - [vector-of-bool/bpt](https://github.com/vector-of-bool/bpt) - A C++ tool for a new decade